-Justin is an adviser to Stannis and seated high in his councils.
-He is sent south by Stannis along with Ser Richard Horpe.
-His departure is noted by Dywen and Jon Snow deduces that he is acting as an envoy for Stannis.
-Upon his return he argues with Jon about the likely length of Roose Bolton's siege of Moat Cailin, believing the ironborn will hold out for a longer period.
-He counsels Stannis to strike against the Dreadfort.
-He taunts Ser Godry Farring about the basis for his nickname 'Giantslayer'.
-Stannis believes that Ser Justin aspires to be rewarded with the Lordship of Winterfell for his service.
-However, Stannis plans to give the title to Arnolf Karstark.
-Stannis also believes that Massey hopes to marry Val.
-Ser Richard is a rival to Ser Justin in both ambitions.
+Justin is an adviser to Stannis and sits high in his councils.
+Sent south from Castle Black by Stannis along with Ser Richard Horpe, his departure is noted by Dywen, and Jon Snow deduces that Justin is acting as an envoy for Stannis.
+Upon his return Justin argues with Jon about the likely length of Roose Bolton's siege of Moat Cailin, believing the ironborn will hold out for a longer period.
+Justin counsels Stannis to strike against the Dreadfort. and he taunts Ser Godry Farring about the basis for his nickname, Giantslayer.
+Stannis believes that Justin aspires to be rewarded with the lordship of Winterfell for his service, but the king plans to give the title to Arnolf Karstark.
+Stannis also believes that Justin hopes to marry Val.
+Richard Horpe is a rival to Justin in both ambitions.

-Justin is among those who march with Stannis on Deepwood Motte, defeating the ironborn there and capturing Asha Greyjoy.
-He reluctantly follows Stannis to Winterfell, fearing the long march and the prospect of a siege in the snow.
-He is in command of the baggage train and is concerned about the scarcity of provisions.
-He believes that Melisandre brings good fortune to Stannis and wishes that she was with the host instead of at the Wall.
-He is less devout than some queen's men.
-He warns Asha when the others begin to talk of making a sacrifice to R'hllor to end the snowstorms that plague the march.
-Ser Justin's baggage train suffers heavy losses with horses foundering and exhausted men sitting to die in the snow.
+Stannis captures Asha Greyjoy and defeats her ironborn in the fight by Deepwood Motte.
+Justin reluctantly follows Stannis toward Winterfell, fearing the long march and the prospect of a siege in the snow.
+Justin commands the baggage train and is concerned about the scarcity of provisions.
+He believes that Melisandre brings good fortune to Stannis and wishes that she was with the host instead of at the Wall, but he is less devout than some queen's men.
+He warns Asha when the others begin to talk of making a sacrifice to R'hllor to end the snowstorms that plague the march on Winterfell.
+Justin's baggage train suffers heavy losses with horses foundering and exhausted men sitting to die in the snow.
 He removes Asha's fetters on the twentieth day of the march.
-Jon fears that Stannis might try to marry Arya Stark to Ser Justin, when he guesses she might be the girl Melisandre prophesies coming to the Wall.

 The Winds of Winter

 Stannis orders Ser Justin to accompany the banker Tycho Nestoris back to Braavos.
 Justin is to first escort "Arya Stark" safely to her brother Jon Snow at the Wall.
-He is to be accompanied by Alysane Mormont and the brothers of the Night's Watch who escorted Tycho south from the wall.
-Once in Braavos he will use Stannis's newly acquired wealth from the Iron Bank of Braavos to hire at least 20,000 sellswords, plus the ships needed to bring them back across the narrow sea.
+He is to be accompanied by Alysane Mormont and the brothers of the Night's Watch who escorted Tycho south from the Wall.
+Once in Braavos he will use Stannis's newly-acquired wealth from the Iron Bank of Braavos to hire at least twenty thousand sellswords, plus the ships needed to bring them back across the narrow sea.

-Stannis tasks Justin to return with the sellswords even if he falls in battle, and to fight the war in his daughter Shireen Baratheon's name.
-Ser Justin protests that his place is by Stannis's side if there is to be battle, but Stannis says that he is better suited as an envoy than a warrior.
-He then counsels Stannis to undertake the journey himself, which angers Stannis and he reminds Justin of his advice to retreat during the Battle of the Blackwater.
-He vows to carry out Stannis's orders.
-Before leaving he appeals to Stannis for a lordship to improve his standing as an envoy, but is rebuffed.
+Stannis tasks Justin to return with the sellswords even if he falls in battle, and to fight the war in the name of his daughter, Shireen Baratheon.
+Justin protests that his place is by Stannis's side if there is to be battle, but Stannis says that he is better suited as an envoy than a warrior.
+When Justin counsels Stannis to undertake the journey himself and raise an army like Bittersteel did after the Redgrass Field, the angry Stannis is reminded of Justin's counsel to flee the Blackwater.
+Before leaving Justin appeals to Stannis for a lordship to improve his standing as an envoy, but is rebuffed.
 He asks Stannis to send Asha with him, still pursuing marriage with her.
 Stannis refuses but allows that he may be rewarded with the marriage on his return.

 References and Notes